guybal/tarbac/docs/blog.md

 Traditional RBAC systems are static, meaning roles are created once and persist indefinitely unless manually revoked.
 This approach is ill-suited for dynamic Kubernetes environments where access needs can change rapidly.
 Static permissions can lead to over-privileged users and potential security vulnerabilities.

-**Tarbac Solution**: Time-bound roles.
+**Tarbac Solution**: Time-bound roles bindings.
 Tarbac introduces roles that automatically expire after a specified duration.
 This ensures that access is granted just in time, for just the right amount of time, and disappears automatically, eliminating the risk of lingering permissions.

 ### ⏳ The IT Bottleneck